Membership discrimination in California clubs: Bohemian Club

-When Gloria Allred asked former California Governor Edmund G. (Pat) Brown for a membership application for the Bohemian Club, "I turned her down," he said.
+When Gloria Allred asked former California Governor Pat Brown for a membership application for the Bohemian Club, "I turned her down," he said.
 "I think she's a fine lawyer, but there are a lot of women's clubs she could join where they talk about sewing and raising babies."
 Former U.S. Senator S.I.
 Hayakawa said women should not be allowed to join for the same reason he didn't "want to go to women's clubs and join a sewing circle, or a ladies' bridge club."

 The Olympic Club, which had been male-only for the first 130 years since its founding, relented to pressure and the threat of lawsuits, and opened membership to women in 1990.
 Likewise the Pacific-Union Club, formed in 1889, was male-only for more than a century before it too began allowing women a limited form of membership due to external pressure.